Some conclude that the process is easy: Just slap together a list of candidates, have a quick chat with each on the phone, then pick the winner.

 See “Looking for a Ghostwriter” for a more detailed discussion of how to find a ghostwriter.

 Once you’ve made your list of 10 to 12 candidates, go back to their websites and read them carefully.

 There are objective items you can look for, such as books they’ve worked on, testimonials from clients, how long they generally take to write a book, and fees.

 Equally important is the subjective “feel” of the website.
-Does the ghostwriter seem professional, worthy of your trust?
-Is the site amateurish?
-Or is it so slick it doesn’t seem like there’s a real person behind it?
+Does the ghostwriter seem professional and worthy of your trust?
+Is the site amateurish, or is it so slick that it doesn’t seem like there’s a real person behind it?
 It’s hard to explain exactly what to look for, but if something doesn’t feel right, move on.